mayankraichura/ngrok-controlicz-autoupdater/README.md

 Although, ngrok is free to use, every time you connect to ngrok, in free version, a new URL is generated everytime putting us at a disadvantage.
 However, this limitation is waived off in their paid versions starting from 5$ / month.

 # What does this app do?
 It turns out that ngrok provides a nice NPM module for ngrok that you can include in your NodeJs application and use it's event based API to do some level of automation.
-I then contacted Nick (@madgini) of Controlicz, if he could provide a simple API for me to be able to update just the hostname and he was kind enough to comply.
+I then contacted Nick (@madgeni) of Controlicz, if he could provide a simple API for me to be able to update just the hostname and he was kind enough to comply.

 Combining this two things, I created a simple NodeJs application that will monitor the ngrok process for changes in its URL and report it to Controlicz server.